We know that one Robard Eyvens emerged in Swinbrook, Oxon around 1718. We have a letter from his grandson, Joseph:

 But where did Robard and Mary marry?
 You would have thought Swinbrook, where her father lived, but no sign of any entry.

-At last, I have found a probable entry – but in Chipping Norton, Gloucestershire.
+At last, I have found a probable entry – but in Chipping Norton, Oxfordshire.
 The entry reads ‘November 1st (1719) Robert Iein and Mary Eliot: Bedington’.
 Despite the very legible script on the page, the feint surname has been overwritten as Iein, and later mis-transcribed as Tien.
 No wonder I couldn’t find it!

 Lo! and behold, there is a baptism of one Robert Iving in Bledington in 1692.